chainwayxyz/token-bridge/README.md

 ## USDT
 ### 1. Deploying USDT

-1. Run the USDT deployment script after filling `[citrea.usdt.init]`:
+1. Run the USDT deployment script after filling `[dest.usdt.init]`:
 ```
 forge script ./script/USDTDeploy.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

-2. Fill the fields of `[citrea.usdt.deployment]` in `config/<mainnet or testnet>/config.toml`.
+2. Fill the fields of `[dest.usdt.deployment]` in `config/<mainnet or testnet>/config.toml`.

 ### 2. Deploying USDT Bridge
-1. Fill the fields of `[citrea.usdt.bridge.init]` and `[eth.usdt.bridge.init]` in `config/<mainnet or testnet>/config.toml`.
+1. Fill the fields of `[dest.usdt.bridge.init]` and `[src.usdt.bridge.init]` in `config/<mainnet or testnet>/config.toml`.

 2. Run the bridge deployment script:
 ```
 forge script ./script/bridge_deploy/USDTBridgeDeploy.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

-3. Fill the fields of `[citrea.usdt.bridge.deployment]` and `[eth.usdt.bridge.deployment]` in `config/<mainnet or testnet>/config.toml`.
+3. Fill the fields of `[dest.usdt.bridge.deployment]` and `[src.usdt.bridge.deployment]` in `config/<mainnet or testnet>/config.toml`.

 4. Set the bridge as a minter for USDT:
 ```
-forge script ./script/bridge_deploy/USDTSetBridgeAsMinter.s.sol --private-key <CITREA_USDT_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/bridge_deploy/USDTSetBridgeAsMinter.s.sol --private-key <DEST_USDT_OWNER_PRIVATE_KEY> --broadcast
 ```

 5. Set the peers for both ends of the bridge:
 ```
-forge script ./script/bridge_deploy/USDTSrcBridgeSetPeer.s.sol --private-key <ETH_USDT_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/bridge_deploy/USDTSrcBridgeSetPeer.s.sol --private-key <SRC_USDT_BRIDGE_OWNER_PRIVATE_KEY> --broadcast

-forge script ./script/bridge_deploy/USDTDestBridgeSetPeer.s.sol --private-key <CITREA_USDT_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
+forge script ./script/bridge_deploy/USDTDestBridgeSetPeer.s.sol --private-key <DEST_USDT_BRIDGE_OWNER_PRIVATE_KEY> --broadcast
 ```

 ### 3. Testing USDT Bridge
-1. Test the deployment by running the test script which sends 1 cent from Ethereum to Citrea, you need to have some USDT on Ethereum for this:
+1. Test the deployment by running the test script which sends 1 cent from source chain to destination chain, you need to have some USDT on source chain for this:
 ```
 forge script ./script/test/USDTBridgeMintTest.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

 2. If the script is successful, search for the `send` transaction (the other one is approval) in the output of the script on LayerZero Scan.
-Wait for the destination transaction hash, look it up on Citrea Explorer, and confirm that Citrea USDT was minted to the address associated with the private key used above.
+Wait for the destination transaction hash, look it up on destination chain explorer, and confirm that destination chain USDT was minted to the address associated with the private key used above.

-3. Similarly, run the test script which sends 1 cent from Citrea to Ethereum, you need to have some bridged USDT on Citrea for this:
+3. Similarly, run the test script which sends 1 cent from destination chain to source chain, you need to have some bridged USDT on destination chain for this:

 ```
 forge script ./script/test/USDTBridgeBurnTest.s.sol --private-key <ANY_PRIVATE_KEY> --broadcast
 ```

 4. If the script is successful, search for the `send` transaction (the other one is approval) in the output of the script on LayerZero Scan.
-Wait for the destination transaction hash, look it up on Ethereum Explorer, and confirm that USDT was burned from Citrea and 1 cent was sent to the address associated with the private key used above.
+Wait for the destination transaction hash, look it up on source chain explorer, and confirm that USDT was burned from destination chain and 1 cent was sent to the address associated with the private key used above.